-In addition to the direct climate benefits from HFC mitigation, a global HFC phasedown will catalyze additional climate benefits through improvements in the energy efficiency of the refrigerators, air conditioners, and other products and equipment that use HFC refrigerants.
+In addition to the direct climate benefits from HFC mitigation, the global HFC phasedown will catalyze additional climate benefits through improvements in the energy efficiency of the refrigerators, air conditioners, and other products and equipment that use HFC refrigerants.
 Complementary measures to commercialize super-efficient appliances and to encourage consumers to choose these energy efficient appliances can multiply the climate benefits.
 These efficiency gains will significantly reduce CO2 emissions.
-Depending on the application, generation mix, and fuel type, emissions from generating electricity account for between 70 and 95% of total climate emissions attributable to products using refrigerants.44 efficiency machines.46 When refrigeration and air conditioning manufacturers redesigned their systems to be CFC-free, many took the opportunity to improve the efficiency of their designs.47 For example, the United States Environmental Protection Agency (U.S. EPA) estimated that CFC-free chillers were up to 50% more energy efficient in the U.S.48 and the Global Environment Facility estimated the chillers were over 30% more efficient in India than the CFC-based machines they replaced.49
+Depending on the application, generation mix, and fuel type, emissions from generating electricity account for between 70 and 95% of total climate emissions attributable to products using refrigerants.49

 The phaseout of CFCs under the Montreal Protocol, which began in the mid-1980s, catalyzed substantial improvements in air conditioning and refrigerant energy efficiency-up to 60% in some subsectors.
-45 These efficiency improvements were the result of replacing old products and equipment with a new generation of higher
+These efficiency improvements were the result of replacing old products and equipment with a new generation of higher efficiency machines.
+When refrigeration and air conditioning manufacturers redesigned their systems to be CFC-free, many took the opportunity to improve the efficiency of their designs.
+For example, the United States Environmental Protection Agency (U.S. EPA) estimated that CFC-free chillers were up to 50% more energy efficient in the U.S., and the Global Environment Facility estimated that chillers were over 30% more efficient in India than the CFC-based machines they replaced.

-Similar energy efficiency improvements are expected with an HFC phasedown.
-Case studies of recent demonstration projects presented by the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) calculated energy savings of up to 15% to 30%, and carbon footprint reductions of 60% to 85% for refrigeration in commercial food stores.50
+Similar energy efficiency improvements are expected with the HFC phasedown.
+Case studies of recent demonstration projects presented by the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) calculated energy savings of up to 15% to 30% and carbon footprint reductions of 60% to 85% for refrigeration in commercial food stores.
+55